PowerShell/PowerShell/demos/WindowsPowerShellModules/README.md

 # this will automatically load the Hyper-V module
 ```

-A good number of cmdlets based on CDXML will work just fine, but the Active Directory module, for example, won't work.
+Most of the cmdlets based on CDXML will work just fine, as well as some C# based cmdlets that happen to be .NET Standard 2.0 compatible (for example, Hyper-V module) but the Active Directory module, for example, won't work.

 ## How you can help